russelldmatt/brain-teasers/brain-teasers/higher-or-lower/solution.md

 And since $$0$$ is a constant, it can't depend on $$x$$, meaning that $$m+1 = 0$$ and $$m = -1$$.  $$b$$ doesn't actually matter since I'm only interested in $$f(x)$$, which depends on differences of $$g(x)$$, meaning that the constant part of $$g(x)$$ will always cancel out.

-So we now have this equation:
+So, we now have this equation:

 $$
 g(x) = -x + c_1 \\